Titiwangsa Lake Park

 Titiwangsa Lake Park (Taman Tasik Titiwangsa) is an urban park in Titiwangsa, Kuala Lumpur, Malaysia.

 History

 The gardens feature a large central lake that was a byproduct of tin mining activities under British Rule.
 Later on, the area was cleaned up and developed into a park.
 The name Titiwangsa was chosen because Titiwangsa is a mountain range that forms the backbone of Peninsular Malaysia.
 Before that, the park was named after Taman Jalan Kuantan.
 The name felt appropriate because the view of the park's flat land and its greenery reflected the scenery and climate of the mountain range.

 Architecture

 The park spreads across an area of 95 ha with a 57 ha of lake.
 The lake garden has facilities such as a jogging track, cycling track, kayaking, horse riding facility, radio-controlled car racing track etc.

 Transport

-The lake garden is accessible within walking distance north east of Titiwangsa Station.